utopia-foss/utopia/doc/faq/core/select.rst

 --------------------
 When is ``select_entities`` accessible via the configuration?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Whenever a model documentation states that it uses the ``select_entities`` interface, that means: a configuration node is passed down into that function.
-Thus, you can make changes to the configuration file and thereby change which entities are selected.
+Whenever a model documentation states that it uses the ``select_entities`` interface, it means that a configuration node is passed down into that function.
+You can thus make changes to the configuration file and thereby change which entities are selected.

 For example, :doc:`../../models/ForestFire` uses this interface to configure heterogeneities: